-Learning & Development
+2. Learning & development

 Nobody wants to be stuck in a job where they don’t learn anything or have an opportunity to grow, and that is why learning can be essential in motivating your workforce.
 Though motivation can mean different things to different people, the urge to grow is universal.

-Invest in learning programs for your workforce and encourage them to learn new skills, the local language, etc. Make them eligible to take up partially/completely sponsored courses that will help personal development.
+Invest in learning programs for your workforce and encourage them to learn new skills, the local language, etc. Make them eligible to take up partially/entirely sponsored courses that will help personal development.

-Health & Wellness
+3. Health & wellness

 The last mile workforce continually being on the move are at high risk for a wide range of health problems–like stress, hypertension, heart diseases, etc. On the flip side, employers need their last-mile delivery executives to stay healthy and work longer to provide higher delivery capacities and reduce absenteeism.

-While this takes care of the physical health of employees, providing them with financial aid in times of need, supporting them with required counselling (professional and personal) can address the financial and psychological health needs.
+While this takes care of the physical health of employees, providing them with financial aid in times of need supporting them with required counseling (professional and personal) can address their economic and psychological health needs.

-Technology to Engage & Communicate
+4. Technology to engage & communicate

-While it gives you means to keep them updated with what’s happening within the organization, what’s coming up (like a big sale that increases delivery volumes), it will give them a platform to share their thoughts, ideas, concerns etc.
+While it gives you the means to keep them updated with what’s happening within the organization, what’s coming up (like a big sale that increases delivery volumes), it will give them a platform to share their thoughts, ideas, concerns, etc.

-A communication platform will help them connect and interact with their peers, bringing a sense of belonging - like they are not alone, and they are a part of a larger team achieving higher goals.
+A communication platform will help them connect and interact with their peers, bringing a sense of belonging - like they are not alone and a part of a larger team achieving higher goals.

 With last-mile delivery executives being rated for speedy delivery to being awarded for completing a higher number of deliveries in a stipulated time, gamification has practically revolutionized the last mile logistics industry.

-Factors like rewards & recognition including delivery excellence rewards, instant reward delivery, establishing secure communication channels using technology platforms, encouraging learning and development, taking measures to improve the health and wellness of employees, gamification, etc. can have a profound impact on motivating and engaging the last mile workforce.
+Factors like rewards & recognition, including delivery excellence rewards, instant reward delivery, establishing secure communication channels using technology platforms, encouraging learning and development, taking measures to improve the health and wellness of employees, gamification, etc. can have a profound impact on motivating and engaging the last mile workforce.

-Leading logistics/internet companies across the globe trust Compass to increase the number of deliveries per agent (or activities), control attrition, minimize absenteeism and influence positive customer ratings, thus improving their ROI.
+Leading logistics/internet companies across the globe trust Compass to increase the number of deliveries per agent (or activities), control attrition, minimize absenteeism, and influence positive customer ratings, thus improving their ROI.